 Joe Grez, a consumer product developer from Washington, invented the EP Carry, a compact, ultralight electric outboard system because he was concerned about exposing his young daughter to the carbon monoxide (CO) emissions produced by gas outboards.

-The EP Carry retails for $1,600 and is a great size for dinghies, canoes, inflatable boats, and kayaks.
+The EP Carry retails for $1,600 and is a great size for small vessels like dinghies, canoes, inflatable boats, and kayaks.

 ePropulsion